joellord/cli-slides/README.md

 *text*: Description of the code snippet, displayed over the box.
 *notes* (optional): Adds some notes at the bottom of the slide.
 *multistep* (optional): boolean.
+*multistep* (optional): "line" or "highlight".
+Will display one line at a time or one highlighted item at a time.

 ### Diagram
 Used to display some text on the left side and some ASCII art on the right side.
 You're on your own to draw that diagram though.